Dwijen-purohit/ruby-web-crawler/README.md

 # ruby-web-crawler
-A simple Web Crawler to recursively follow links and get their raw content.
+A simple Web Crawler to recursively follow links and get all the child Links.
+It also supports URL forwarding caused by redirection.